ngageoint/elasticgeo/gs-web-elasticsearch/doc/index.rst

 Filtering
 ^^^^^^^^^

-Filtering capabilities include OpenGIS simple comparisons, temporal comparisons, as well as other common comparisons.
+Filtering capabilities include OpenGIS simple comparisons, temporal comparisons, as well as other common filter comparisons.
 Elasticsearch natively supports numerous spatial filter operators, depending on the type:

 - ``geo_shape`` types natively support BBOX/Intersects, Within and Disjoint binary spatial operators
-- ``geo_point`` types natively support BBOX and Within binary spatial operators as well as the DWithin distance buffer operator.
+- ``geo_point`` types natively support BBOX and Within binary spatial operators, as well as the DWithin and Beyond distance buffer operators

 Requests involving spatial filter operators not natively supported by Elasticsearch will include an additional filtering operation on the results returned from the query, which may impact performance.